 Road traffic accidents cause more than 1.3 million deaths and many more nonfatal injuries and disabilities globally each year \cite{road_safety_report}.
 Automated driving has the potential to improve road safety by intervening in accident-prone situations or even controlling the entire ride from start to destination.
 Regardless of the level of automation, autonomous vehicles require sensors such as cameras, GNSS (Global Navigation Satellite System), IMU (Inertial Measurement Unit), and range sensors such as radar or LiDAR (Light Detection and Ranging) to perceive their surroundings accurately.
 Moreover, they require advanced perception, fusion, and planning algorithms to make use of this data efficiently.
 Machine learning (ML) algorithms, particularly deep learning (DL), have been increasingly used to develop autonomous driving (AD) software, but they require high-quality and diverse data from real-world traffic scenarios to achieve the necessary performance.

 The development of AD systems owes much of its recent success to the availability of large-scale image datasets~\cite{camvid_2008, cityscape_cvpr16, imagenet_cvpr09, coco_eccv14, vistas_iccv17, bdd100k_2018} and dedicated multimodal AD datasets~\cite{nuscenes_cvpr_2020, argoverse1_2019, kitti_2013_IJRR, a2d2_2020, once_2021, waymo_2020, argoverse2_2021, xiao2021pandaset}.
-However, current AD datasets have emphasized temporal reasoning and 360\si{\degree} perception, leading to several trade-offs, such as lower diversity in weather or lighting conditions, driving situations, and geographical distribution, as well as limited annotations both in terms of range and tasks.
-These issues can result in overly specialized solutions, which may not generalize to the full operational design domain of real-world AD systems.
+These AD datasets have emphasized temporal reasoning and 360\si{\degree} perception, as this corresponds to a nominal self-driving setup.
+However, as data from the same scene is highly correlated, this naturally limits diversity in terms of weather or lighting conditions, driving situations, and geographical distribution.
+This can result in overly specialized solutions, which may not generalize to the full operational design domain of real-world AD systems.